wulfsberg/angular-material-kickstart/README.md

 Enable polyfills
 ----------------
 To enable the needed polyfills, open the `src/polyfills.ts` file and uncomment as needed.
+Unless you have a special case and are targeting older browsers, you probably do not need to adjust this.

 Set locale
 ----------
-To ensure that locale-specific pipes (such as date or number format) use the correct locale, you need to include the appropriate locale file in the build.
+Full translations using the i18n tools which Angular provides is a little out of scope for this setup, but you may still want to set up the project to ensure that locale-specific pipes (such as date or number format) use the correct format.

-If you do not need full internationalization with multiple languages, but just local formats, the easiest way is to set it up in the code rather than creating multiple build configurations.

-Edit the `src/app/app.module.ts` to include
+To do so, add

+    ng add @angular/localize

+to get access to the locale definitions (as [seen here](https://github.com/angular/angular/tree/master/packages/common/locales)).

+Edit your `angular.json` file, adding

+    {
        ...
-    import { registerLocaleData } from '@angular/common';
-    import locale from '@angular/common/locales/da';
-    import { LOCALE_ID, NgModule } from '@angular/core';
+      "projects": {
+        "[project-name]": {
+          "i18n": {
+            "sourceLocale": "da"
+          },
           ...
-    registerLocaleData(locale);
+        "architect": {
+          "build": {
             ...
-      providers: [{provide: LOCALE_ID, useValue: 'da-DK'}],
+            "options": {
+              "localize": true,
               ...
+            }
+          ...
+        }
+        ...
+      }
+    }

+i.e. add the `i18n` block to the project definition, and the `"localize": true` option to the `architect/build/options` which serve as the default for all configurations.
+(Be aware that once you invoke the i18n options like this, your built files will start showing up in a locale-specific folder under `dist`, e.g. `dist/da`).

 Configure CSS/Material palettes